MrSnake0208/mercari-scraper/README.md

     keyword: [name of the product you want to scrape],
     maxPrice: [maximum price of the product you want to get notification for],
     minPrice: [minimum price of the product you want to get notification for, or put 0],
-    emailTo: [email address you want to get notification at] },
+    emailTo: [email address you want to be notified] },
   ...
 ]